BITSS/ACRE/docs/02-scope.md

 Check the [ACRE database](ADD LINK) for previous assessments of the same paper.
 If there are none, create the first entry.
 If there are previous entries, check if the **paper status** is “open to reproductions”, and create a new entry^[If the paper status is "closed to reproductions", ACRE has documented interactions between previous reproductors and original authors, so it is not possible to access any further required materials.].

-### Verify that reproduction materials exist.  {#verify-rep-mat}
+### Verify that reproduction package exist.  {#verify-rep-mat}

-Verify that the paper has reproduction materials (consult the unofficial AEA [Data and Code Guidance](https://social-science-data-editors.github.io/guidance/Verification_guidance.html) to determine whether you have everything you need before you start).
+Verify that the paper has reproduction package (consult the unofficial AEA [Data and Code Guidance](https://social-science-data-editors.github.io/guidance/Verification_guidance.html) to determine whether you have everything you need before you start).
 If any of the materials are missing, use our records to check if requests to authors for these materials have been made before.
 If nobody has yet submitted a similar request, contact the authors using language suggested [here](LINK), making sure to copy (acre@berkeley.edu).
 If the authors have been contacted before and the information is still missing, submit a request for closing the paper for further reproductions and choose another paper.

 <!--
 ### Advise on scoping for different course length